-Property, plant and equipment of the Group includes super-yacht berths that have been completed but not yet licensed (see below), pontoons, improvements to leased property, motor vehicles and office equipment.
+Property, plant and equipment of the Group includes superyacht berths that have been completed but not yet licensed (see below), pontoons, improvements to leased property, motor vehicles, office equipment and assets in the course of construction.

 Items of property, plant and equipment are measured at cost less accumulated depreciation (see accounting policy 3.4.3) and any accumulated impairment losses (see accounting policy 3.5.2).